MAPReiff/ShadowRePlay-Linux/README.md

 # Shadowplay On Linux

-Shadowplay's replay feature on Linux nvenc compatible
+Shadowplay's replay feature on Linux

+- nvenc-compatible

 ## Prerequisites

 - Have FFMPEG installed
-	- `yay -S ffmpeg`
+	- `sudo pacman -S ffmpeg`
 - Have Xbindkeys installed
-	- `yay -S xbindkeys`
+	- `sudo pacman -S xbindkeys`

 ## Configuration

-- Change `INSTALL` on line 7 to your ffmpeg executable (built with nvenc support).
-Default is /usr/bin/ffmpeg.

-- Change `FPS` on lin 9 to your desired recording framerate.
+- Change `FPS` to your desired recording framerate.
 Default is 60.

-- Change `RESOLUTION` on line 11 to your resolution.
+- Change `RESOLUTION` to your resolution.
 (X11 resolution).
 Default is 1920x1080.

-- Change `TIME` on line 13 to your desired save time.
+- Change `REPLAY_BUFFER` to your desired save time.
 Default is 00:05:00 for 5min.

-- Change `VIDEOFOLDER` on line 15 to the folder where you want replays saved.
+- Change `VIDEO_FOLDER` to the folder where you want replays saved.
 Default is ${HOME}/Videos/ (/home/YOUR_USER/Videos/)

 ## Setup